Balance and Vertigo Therapy

 Vestibular Rehabilitation Therapy (VRT)

 Though you might not want to move when you’re feeling dizzy, doing so can help to retrain your brain and decrease your symptoms.
+In as few as three visits our specially trained physical therapists can help you get rid of your dizziness and back to enjoying life.
 Your therapist will work closely with you to teach you exercises and movements to build back balance.

 VRT can help